austincd/push_swap/README.md

 to represent "false" or unselected elements in a human readable format, while '1' characters mark array elements that ARE selected.

+"001011" + ["one", "two", "three", "four", "five", "six"] = ["three", "five", "six"];

+#### How to Order a list of elements?

+Order a list of elements by making sublists that are ordered:

++List A begins as an unordered list;
++Sift elements out from the unordered list A into one or more sorted lists in list B using rotation and push operation strings;
++Continue until the remaining elements in list A form a rotationally sorted list;
++Merge the sorted list A and the sorted segments of list B into a rotationally sorted list A containing all elements, once again using rotation and push operation strings;
++Rotate until list is sorted, with 0 at index 0, 1 at index 1, so on and so forth, until all elements are in list A and in ascending order.

+#### Technique : Sifting

+What can we do in a certain number of operations?

+We want to remove a selection of elements from array A and put them into array B in one or more rotationally sorted subarrays.

+We can only move elements between list A and list B when they are the first element in the source list.
+We try to find the fewest number of operations necessary to bring the element we want to sift out to the surface, along with the part of the target list we want to insert said element into.

+find the number of rotations and reverse rotations to bring some element in list A to index 0 of list A, and some element in list B to index 0 of list B. if we rotate in one direction for list A and another for list B, we can't take advantage of the AB operations to save steps, so the total number of operations is the sum of the rotation operations needed for list A and list B.

+if we rotate in the same direction for list A and list B, we can use the AB option until the list with fewer rotations is in place, and then follow with single list rotations.
+In this instance, the total number of operations is the greater of the required number of operations for each list.

+This way, we can be sure that whenever we want to move lists A and B to a particular position, we'll surely choose the shortest operation string to rotate them to that position.

+#### void ft_apply_moves(element *A, element *B, char *opstr)

+The ft_apply_moves function takes an array A and an array B, along with an operation string, and then executes the operation specified by each character in the operation string, in sequence.

+####